desilvakithmee/Legume-nodule-detection/README.md

 ## Getting Started

 The preprocessing workflow can be run using `preprocessing/hyperspectral_preprocessing.ipynb`.
-The notebook uses hyperspectral `.bil`/`.hdr` files to generate enhanced images for nodule detection.
+The notebook uses hyperspectral `.bil` files to generate enhanced images for nodule detection.
 YOLOv11 training and prediction workflows are provided in the `yolo/` directory.
 Pre-trained model weights and configuration files are provided where applicable.

-## Data
+## Note

-A small set of example RGB and hyperspectral images is provided for testing the preprocessing workflow.
-Full datasets are not included in this repository.
+As an alternative and complementary approach, a publicly accessible model for legume nodule detection is also available on the Biodock AI platform:
+Legume nodule detection – Biodock Public Models
+The Biodock platform provides an accessible, no-code approach for applying the nodule detection model to new images.

 ## License

 This project is distributed under the [MIT License](LICENSE).

+## Resources

+This pipeline has been developed using guidance from the following resources:
+Jocher G, Qiu J (2024) Ultralytics YOLO11.
+Skalski P (2019) Make Sense.